burundiocibu/bling/README.md

 master server up a javascript program to the client as long as the client can support websockets.

+The master server is based upon the node.js package and the custom code is in the js directory.
+To use the node package manager to download dependencies, do the following:
+$ cd js
+$ npm install
+$ npm install nopt

 Setup of the master
 ----------------